aztfmod/landingzone_aks/examples/104-private-cluster/README.md

 ### 3. Destroy Landingzones

-Have fun playing with the landing zone an once you are done, you can simply delete the deployment using:
+Have fun playing with the landing zone and once you are done, you can simply delete the deployment using:

 ```bash
 rover -lz /tf/caf/ \